How the Dealer Hits Soft 17 Rule Increases the House Edge

 - DOUBLE (or hit)

+The most impactful change is soft 18 against a dealer Ace.
+Under S17, standing on soft 18 is correct because the dealer locks at 17 with meaningful frequency.
 Under H17, the dealer is far more likely to reach 18, 19, or 20, which beats your 18.
-Doubling soft 18 against an Ace in H17 is the mathematically correct response: you extract more money from a borderline positive situation before the dealer gets another chance to improve.
+Doubling soft 18 against an Ace under H17 is the mathematically correct response: you extract more money from a borderline positive situation before the dealer gets another chance to improve.

 Extra edge from H17